keptn/keptn.github.io/content/docs/0.18.x/define/quality-gates/index.md

 ---
 title: Quality Gates
-description: Implement Quality Gates evaluations in your project
+description: Implement Quality Gate evaluations in your project
 weight: 70
 keywords: [0.18.x-quality_gates]
 ---

-A quality gate allows you to validate a deployment or release using data delivered by your observability platform and using quality criteria that you define as Service Level Objectives (SLOs).
+A quality gate allows you to validate a deployment or release using data provided by your observability platform and using quality criteria that you define as Service Level Objectives (SLOs);
+see the [SLO](../../reference/files/slo) reference page.

 :information_source: If you are not familiar with the concept of a quality gate, learn more [here](../../../concepts/quality_gates).